breadhead/use-query/README.md

 # use-query

-A react hook for easily synchronizing query string (http://your-url?yourParam=) with react context Works with any client router through history API
+A react hook for easily synchronizing query string (http://your-url?yourParam=) with react context.
+Works with any client router through history API

 ## Installation